What is a Deltoid Ligament

-Rest: In the early phase, walking is quite difficult with sprained ankle.
-Primary aim is to provide with some active rest from pain-provoking postures and movements.
+- Rest: In the early phase, walking is quite difficult with a sprained ankle.
+The primary aim is to provide some active rest from pain-provoking postures and movements.
 Movements that provoke the pain should be stopped.
-In most cases, non-weight bear is preferred.
-An ankle walking boot, a supportive ankle brace or crutches are used for the purpose.
+In most cases, the non-weight bear is preferred.
+An ankle walking boot, a supportive ankle brace, or crutches are used for this purpose.

-Physiotherapist can use a range of helpful modalities, pain relieving techniques, strapping and dry needling to reduce the pain Anti-inflammatory medication may help reduce your pain and swelling.
+A physiotherapist can use a range of helpful modalities, pain-relieving techniques, strapping, and dry needling to reduce the pain Anti-inflammatory medication may help reduce your pain and swelling.

-During this time, it is important to lengthen and orientate the healing scar tissue via massage and exercises designed to address joint range of motion, muscle length and normal neural tissue motion.
+During this time, it is important to lengthen and orientate the healing scar tissue via massage and exercises designed to address a joint range of motion, muscle length, and normal neural tissue motion.

 Restoration of Muscle Strength

-The muscles around the ankle and foot needs to be strengthen in cases of syndesmosis injury.
+The muscles around the ankle and foot need to be strengthened in cases of a syndesmosis injury.
 It is important to provide normal dynamic ankle control and function.

 The strength and power should be gradually progressed from non-weight bear to partial and then full weight bear and resistance loaded exercises.

-In order to prevent a recurrence, the arch of foot and its control should be assessed properly.
-In some instances a foot orthotic (shoe insert) may be required.
+In order to prevent a recurrence, the arch of the foot and its control should be assessed properly.
+In some instances, a foot orthotic (shoe insert) may be required.